 Liquid Propane (LP) Gas Patio Heaters

-Some LP gas patio heater are completely portable, with their fuel source being a propane tank hidden in their base.
+Some LP gas patio heaters are completely portable, with their fuel source being a propane tank hidden in their base.
 Other LP models come in small sizes that can be placed on a table.
 While LP might be more expensive than NG, LP heaters can be a great choice if you’re looking for portability and easy installation.

 Electric Patio Heaters